Justin-Sniesak/ai-infra-ops/README.md

 - **Networking:** Cilium CNI (Strict eBPF mode, kube-proxy replacement).

-- **Hardware Simulation:** Run:ai Fake-GPU Operator (8x H100 simulation per node).
+**Hardware Simulation:** Run:ai Fake-GPU Operator & KWOK for hyperscale modeling.

-**Security Model:**

-- Cilium Network Policies (CNP) for Zero-Trust egress/ingress.

-- Explicit L7 gRPC/HTTP inspection for inference traffic.

-- Automated blocking of unauthorized C2C (Command & Control) communication.

-- Observability: Hubble UI + Hubble CLI for kernel-level flow auditing.

-**Architecture:**

-The architecture illustrates the control plane’s integration with virtualized GPU nodes and the eBPF data path.
-It maps the flow of inference requests through the Cilium service mesh, ensuring that every packet is authenticated and authorized before reaching simulated NVIDIA silicon.

-Key concepts illustrated:

-- Control plane to Kubelet communication (Port 10250) auditing.

-- Namespace-scoped isolation for GPU workloads.

-- Virtual GPU device-plugin registration and scheduling.
+**The Phases**

+- **Phase 1:** Cluster Creation – Baseline provisioning with Cilium injection and L7 observability.

-- Zero-Trust egress boundaries preventing data exfiltration.
+- **Phase 2:** GPU Simulation – H100 virtualization and Zero-Trust egress policy enforcement.

+- **Phase 3:** Hyperscale Simulation – Hydration of 2,000 nodes and 20,000 pods on a single control plane.

+**Phase 3: Hyperscale Engineering**

+Phase 3 represents the "stress test" of the platform, pushing the Kubernetes control plane to its theoretical saturation points.

+**Key Achievements:**

+- **The Hydration Engine:** A 700+ line idempotent bash script that automates the lifecycle of a heterogeneous GPU fleet.

+- **Kernel Hardening:** Tuned the guest OS to handle massive I/O by pushing to 1M+ file descriptors and 500k+ inotify watches.

+- **Etcd Optimization:** Refactored the etcd quota-backend to 6Gi and tuned API server mutation limits to survive the hydration of 20,000 concurrent objects.

+- **Multi-Vendor Orchestration:** Managed 20 distinct GPU architectures across NVIDIA, AMD, and Intel, utilizing surgical logic to clear ClusterRole and DeviceClass collisions.

-**The Zero-Trust Mission:**
+**The Zero-Trust Mission**

 This platform operates on a "deny-by-default" posture:

-- **Implicit Deny:** No workload-to-workload or workload-to-internet traffic is allowed unless explicitly defined.

 - **Identity-Based:** Security is enforced via cryptographic workload identities, not ephemeral IP addresses.

-- **Egress Hardening:** Specifically designed to block data exfiltration attempts and unauthorized external API calls.
+- **Egress Hardening:** Specifically designed to block data exfiltration attempts and unauthorized external API calls (C2C).

 - **Observed Validation:** Enforcement is verified through real-time packet drops in the eBPF datapath, captured via Hubble.

-**Observability and Validation:**

-Observability is the primary mechanism for validating the security posture:

-- **Cilium-dbg:** Verified policy attachment and endpoint state at the node level.

-- **Hubble Observe:** Captured and audited gRPC flows between simulated inference pods.

-- **Stress Testing:** Validated scheduler failure states when over-requesting GPU resources.

-- **Egress Auditing:** Confirmed policy-driven drops for unauthorized external traffic.

-**Operational Logs:**

-Detailed, chronological logs with visual "receipts" (screenshots) document the project's evolution.
-All phases have tested bash scripts which fully automate each phase:

-- **Phase 1:** Cluster Creation - Cilium injection and L7 observability setup.

-- **Phase 2:** GPU Simulation - H100 virtualization and Zero-Trust policy enforcement.

-**Key Lessons Learned:**
+**Key Lessons Learned**

-- **GPU Scheduling Logic:** The Kubernetes scheduler requires precise node labeling to prevent "Pending" state loops in virtualized environments.
+- **Abstractions Evaporate at Scale:** Kubernetes is stable until you hit the point where the Linux kernel and etcd state store start fighting for resources.
+Scaling to 2k nodes is a kernel-tuning exercise, not a YAML exercise.

-- **eBPF Efficiency:** Replacing kube-proxy with Cilium significantly reduces latency in high-concurrency gRPC inference workloads.
+- **eBPF Efficiency:** Replacing kube-proxy with Cilium significantly reduces latency and CPU jitter in high-concurrency gRPC inference workloads.

-- **Failure as Signal:** Intentionally over-requesting resources is the only way to validate that the GPU operator and scheduler are communicating correctly.

 - **Observability is Mandatory:** Without Hubble, Zero-Trust is just a theory.
 You must see the packet drop to confirm the policy is alive.

+---
+<u>**Justin D. Sniesak**</u>
+*Senior Site Reliability Engineer | Platform Architect*